 If you happen to be in the city on the weekend then visit the famous Saturday Night Market Ngarsopuro.
 The market is famous for its food.
 Locals also really like to hang out here.
 Besides the food, you can also find souvenirs, crafts and some clothing stalls at the market.

-15. Workshop – Batik, Leather Puppet, keris (Javanese Dagger), Mask (topeng)
+15. Workshop – Batik, Leather Puppets, keris (Javanese Dagger), Masks (topeng)

 When I was in Solo I visited the Javanese dagger, leather puppet, batik and mask workshops.
 The two workshops that impressed me the most were the Javanese dagger workshop and the leather puppet workshop.
 It was very interesting to see how these two things are made.
 My visit to various workshops in Solo was arranged by The Royal Surakarta Heritage.
 They carefully crafted and chose the most interesting workshops to visit in the city.